smkent/monoscad/sovol-sv06-plus/dual-spool-holder/README.md

 looser fit, the modified filament barrels I printed fit snugly into my dual spool holder.

+These models were created using [OpenSCAD][openscad].
+The source code and models are included.

 ## Prerequisites

 The SV06 Plus includes a filament runout sensor that mounts on the stock spool